didactek/deft-midi-control/README.md

-# swift-midi-control
+# deft-midi-control

-swift-midi-control provides support for working with MIDI devices in Swift using a Combine pattern.
+deft-midi-control provides support for working with MIDI devices in Swift using a Combine pattern.
 It includes a MCSurface library for working with Mackie Control compatible surface controllers.

-swift-midi-control comprises:
+deft-midi-control comprises:

 - MIDICombine: a Swift Combine-driven MIDI library to abstract CoreMIDI
 - MCSurface: a model of Mackie Control surface controls and indicators